jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 <a name="merge_changes"></a>
 ### Merge changes

+When you need to deliver changes from a source branch to a destination branch, you merge.
+Typically, the source branch is the branch you made changes in, and the destination branch is your master branch.

-####Bluemix DevOps Services Web IDE
+####DevOps Services Web IDE
 1. Decide which branches to merge.
-You merge the contents of the source branch into the destination branch.

-2. Checkout the destination branch.
+2. Check out the destination branch.
 For more information, [see Work on a local branch][5].

-1. Click the **REFERENCE** field.
+1. Click the arrow next to the **REFERENCE** field.

-1. Click the name of the source branch.
+1. Expand the **local** section, and then click the name of the source branch.

-1. On the Active Branch panel, in the Incoming pane, click **Merge**.
+1. In the Incoming section on the right, click the **Merge** icon.

-1. Click the **REFERENCE** field.
+1. Click the arrow next to the **REFERENCE** field.

-1. Expand the **>** by origin and click the name of the source branch.
+1. Expand the **origin** section, and then click the name of the source branch.

 1. Click **PUSH**.

 ####Git terminal
 1. Decide which branches to merge.
-You merge the contents of the source branch into the destination branch.

-2. Checkout the destination branch.
+2. Check out the destination branch.
 For more information, [see Work on a local branch][5].

 3. Type `git merge <source_name>` and press Enter.